MicrosoftDocs/azure-docs/articles/batch/quick-create-portal.md

 ## Create Batch account

 Follow these steps to create a sample Batch account for test purposes.
-You create compute resources (pools of compute nodes) and Batch jobs in an account.
-As shown in this example, you can optionally associate an Azure storage account with the Batch account, which is useful to deploy applications and store input and output data.
+You need an account to create compute resources (pools of compute nodes) and Batch jobs.
+As shown in this example, you can link an Azure storage account with the Batch account, which is useful to deploy applications and store input and output data.

 1. Select **New** > **Compute** > **Batch Service**.